 - The Official Driver Record (ODR) allows you to download and print a certified copy of your driver record.
 The ODR certified copy includes a letter of certification from the BMV.
 Some employers and school admission offices require a certified driver record.
 The ODR is available for $4 and you may order it by sending a completed Request for Certified Records – State Form 53789 to the BMV.

 Both the Viewable Driver Record and Official Driver Record indicate requirements to fulfill in order to reinstate your driving privileges.
 More information about driver records can be obtained in the Driver Record section.

 Steps to Reinstate Your Driver’s License

-The Reinstatement Requirements section on your Driver Record shows the earliest date your driving privileges can be reinstated.
-If your reinstatement eligibility date shows “Indefinite,” then you should review the Suspensions Information section.
-You may have a court-ordered or administrative suspension with outstanding requirements.
+The Reinstatement Requirements section on your Driver Record shows the requirements to regain your driving privileges.
+You should review the Suspensions Information section for more information as you may have a court-ordered or administrative suspension, including insurance suspensions, with outstanding requirements.